oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  2. Hash all of the Disclosures separately.
  3. Find the places in the SD-JWT where the digests of the Disclosures are included and decode the respective plaintext values from the Disclosures at the appropriate places.
-The processing MUST take into account that digests might not be included directly in the SD-JWT, but in other Disclosures.
+The processing MUST take into account that digests might be included not only directly in the SD-JWT, but also in other Disclosures.
 If any of the digests cannot be found, the Holder MUST reject the SD-JWT.

 It is up to the Holder how to maintain the mapping between the Disclosures and the plaintext claim values to be able to display them to the End-User when needed.